 Instructions

-- Make the batter: Whisk together the dry ingredients (flours, salt, baking powder, sugar, and spices).
-Add the milk, egg, melted butter, and zucchini.
-Whisk until just combined.
+- Make the Batter: Melt butter in a medium mixing bowl, then whisk in the egg and milk.
+Whisk in the grated zucchini.
+Stir in the dry ingredients until just combined.
 We WANT lumpy batter, here!
-Get out a griddle (heat at 350 degrees) or a large skillet (heat on the stove over medium high heat).
+Get out a griddle (heat at 350 degrees) or a large skillet (heat on the stove over medium to medium-high heat).

 - Serve + Store: Serve warm with lots of butter and maple syrup!
 Store leftover pancakes in a ziploc bag in the fridge for up to 2 days.
-Leftover pancakes can also be frozen, in a ziploc bag, for up to 2 weeks.
-Reheat by popping them in the toaster.
+Leftover pancakes can also be frozen, in a ziploc bag, for 1-2 months.
+Reheat by popping them in the toaster or microwaving as if you were simply heating them up – they'll defrost nicely.

 Heather says